 Not sure if you should submit a support ticket or provide feedback?
 Support tickets are created when you have a technical issue with your integrations.
 This could be reflected by errors when creating or editing flows, malfunctioning or non-functioning integrations, or other system-breaking issues.

-In order to submit a support ticket, you must navigate to the Celigo Help Center.
-Then click Submit ticket at the top of the screen.
+In order to submit a support ticket, you can either use the Celigo Help Center or integrator.io.

 On the other hand, providing feedback is appropriate when you want a new feature, want changes to an existing feature, or want to submit general feedback about integrator.io.